John Rainsford

 The beauty of scallions is you can eat them raw without poisoning yourself, which happens with onions.
 If I was disheartened before, the taste has definitely encouraged me to try it again next year, earlier this time, and have a right harvest, all through the summer.
 Growing stuff is great.

-There is plenty more articles to read- check out the Archive
+There are more articles in the Archive